 Rescues & Others

-Recently, a new feature has been added but you have to post your transport request first.
-Once that is posted, then go back to your post and at the top under the subject line of it you will see “Map this Request” in red.
-When you click on that, a Google map comes up with all the pilots listed along the specific route you requested.
-Volunteer rescue fosters will be listed as well though it is up to each sending and receiving rescue to check them out.
+Once your request is posted, you can go back to your post and at the top under the subject line, in red font, you will see “Map this Request.”
+When you click on this link, a Google map comes up with all the pilots listed along the specific route you requested.
+Volunteer rescue fosters will be listed as well though it is up to each sending and receiving rescue to to determine their capabilities and qualifications.